joeljojo/drift-chuck-norris-jokes/README.md

 With node and npm installed, you can run this project locally by cloning [this](https://github.com/joeljojo/drift-chuck-norris-jokes.git) GitHub repository to your local machine.

-After cloning the repository, through your terminal, navigate to the root of the project folder, that is `chuck-norris-jokes-app`.
+After cloning the repository, through your terminal, navigate to the root of the project folder, that is `drift-chuck-norris-jokes`.

 Now install the dependencies by using `npm install` command.